SmartTokenLabs/TokenScript/doc/design_paper.md

 Such integration needs, poorly addressed by adding accounts, are easily found in healthcare, retail and almost every web-based business.
 Today, we are still adding more and more accounts to address the growing integration needs.
 It's a case of hammering every problem down as if it is a nail. **Most people do not feel well with this model, but don't see an alternative to integrate the web.
 An internet without accounts is beyond most people's imagination.**

 **We will demonstrate that integration through token will be a superior solution to integrate the internet.
-But first we address the second lacking building block of an integrated web.**
+A key element of this process is ownership.**

 ### The lack of a ownership mechanism

-Similarly, the web doesn't have a built-in mechanism for ownership, transfer of value and trading.
+The web doesn't have a built-in mechanism for ownership, transfer of value and trading.

-**To demonstrate, we take the car story a bit further:** When you want to sell your car, you need to post the car information on a website. **To do so, you must create another account on the way.
+**To demonstrate, we take the car story a bit further:** When you want to sell your car, you need to post the car information on a website. **To do so, you must create an account on the way.
 When someone wants to buy your car, you and the buyer have to go through a chain of processes:** Insurance, unused service quota, vehicle registrations, documentation handover, payment and so on.
 All these actions have to be done separately, using easily-tampered paper proofs and forms **and accounts**.
 The process starts at the web and ends somewhere else instead of being automatically done after the buyer clicked "buy".

 **Is it possible to make it happen, that the entire chain of bureaucratic procedures happens securely in the backend, while you just push the "buy" button?
 With the web of accounts, you'd need to knot together a lot of accounts and trusted third parties, which hide the process from the user, while they fulfill the same paper trail as before.**